genomeindiaconsortium/Flagship-Paper-Codes/README.md

 # GenomeIndia Analysis & Code Repository

-Welcome to the analytical codebase for the **GenomeIndia** flagship paper.
+Welcome to the analytical codebase for the **GenomeIndia** flagship paper (https://www.medrxiv.org/content/10.64898/2026.03.20.26348801v1.full-text).
 This repository contains the complete suite of pipelines, downstream analysis scripts, and visualization code used to process, annotate, and analyze population-scale whole-genome sequencing (WGS) data.

 ---